Read This! Sylvia Rivera’s Searing “Bitch on Wheels” Speech

 The following speech is excerpted from We Want It All: An Anthology of Radical Trans Poetics (Nightboat Books), a new collection of writings from trans writers and activists edited by Andrea Abi-Karam and Kay Gabriel.
-“Bitch on Wheels” was recited by Sylvia Rivera (July 2, 1951 – February 19, 2002) at NYC Pride in June 2001.
+Sylvia Rivera (July 1951-February 2002) gave the speech “Bitch On Wheels” at a meeting of Latino Gay Men of New York.
+The speech was also published in CENTRO: Journal of the Center for Puerto Rican Studies, vol. 19, no. 1, 2007.
 Rivera was a civil rights pioneer, who fought for the rights of trans people and people of color.

 Bitch on Wheels

 We did have connections with the Mafia.
 You must remember everyone was doing drugs back then.
 Everyone was selling drugs, and everybody was buying drugs to take to other bars, like myself.
 I was no angel.
 I would pick up my drugs at the Stonewall and take them to the Washington Square Bar on 3rd Street and Broadway, which was the drag queen third world bar.
 Even back then we had our racist little clubs.
 There were the white gay bars and then there were the very few third world bars and drag queen bars.